FLEX-Operation

 src/models/operation/opt_pyomo_config.py

-Populates Pyomo parameters from scenario data
+Populates Pyomo parameters from scenario data; activates/deactivates constraints

 src/models/operation/rc_equations.py

-Building thermal model equations
+Building thermal model equations (ISO 13790 5R1C)

 src/models/operation/solver.py